laminas/technical-steering-committee/meetings/agenda.md

   - laminas/laminas-xml2json

 - @weierophinney proposes a by-law change to require only 2/3 of members vote for asynchronous votes.
 This ensures that if any member is unable to be present, we do not need to wait until the next TSC meeting to hold a vote.

+- Vote on adopting a static analysis tool: Psalm vs phpstan